ErnaH-beep/DND/SoftwareBlog/#4 User Management.md

 ## Describe how access to resources are handled between different actors.
 Provide code examples.

-### Access to resoruces is managed through the PeopleController using HTTP endpoints.
+###Access to resources is managed through the PeopleController using HTTP endpoints.
 The controller handles CRUD operations for "Person" entities.

 Authentication ensures that only leigimate users can access resources.
 The Login endpoint generates a JWT for authenticaed users.
 This token is then used to verify the user's identity for further requests.
 First, it verifies the user's credentials.
 Then it issues a signed JWT containing claims such as the role and expiration date.
 Lastly, the client includes this token in the ´Authoriazation´ header of further requests.